 At a meeting of business leaders Rousseff said she that Brazil’s trade deficit with the U.S. “needs to be progressively balanced.”

 Obama is seeking to help U.S. businesses profit from Brazil’s oil discoveries, the biggest in the Americas since 1976, and from the $200 billion in road, airport and hotel improvements needed before the 2014 World Cup and 2016 summer Olympics.

 On foreign policy, Rousseff said she told Obama that this week’s Summit of the Americas must be the last to exclude Cuba.
 Both leaders will attend the regional gathering, taking place this year in Cartagena, Colombia, along with representatives from every other Western Hemispheric nation except Cuba, the region’s sole dictatorship.

 How to deal with Iran’s nuclear program, which Brazil has defended and the U.S. says is aimed at developing a nuclear weapon, was not discussed, Rousseff said.

 Also absent from talks, according to Rousseff, was Brazil’s pending decision to revamp its aging fleet of fighter jets.

 Boeing Co.
-(BA)’s Super Hornet is competing against Dassault Aviation SA’s Rafale and Saab AB’s Grippen for a contract to supply Brazil with 36 fighter jets that the State Department estimates could be worth as much as $4 billion.
+(BA:US)’s Super Hornet is competing against Dassault Aviation SA’s Rafale and Saab AB’s Grippen for a contract to supply Brazil with 36 fighter jets that the State Department estimates could be worth as much as $4 billion.